 The AIA Singapore Board (the Board) and the Executive Committee (the Exco) believe that strong corporate governance is essential for delivering sustainable value, enhancing a culture of business integrity and maintaining stakeholder confidence.
 As such, the Board and the Exco are committed to high standards of corporate governance and the implementation of good practices across all functions in the Company.

-As a Singapore-incorporated insurer and an indirect wholly-owned subsidiary of AIA Group Limited, the Company is guided in its practices by all applicable corporate governance regulations and guidelines that authorities may issue from time to time, as well as internal best practices.
+As a Singapore-incorporated insurer and a subsidiary of AIA Group Limited a company listed on the Stock Exchange of Hong Kong Limited, the Company is guided in its practices by all applicable corporate governance regulations and guidelines that authorities may issue from time to time, as well as internal best practices.

 (a) Responsibility and Accountability